cloudera/director-spi/README.md

 ### Installing the plugin

-Detailed information about plugin installation is part of the Cloudera Director documentation.
+Detailed information about plugin installation, and about the plugins that come pre-installed, is part of the Cloudera Director documentation.
 This section contains only an overview, and concentrates on information of interest to plugin authors.

 Cloudera Director contains a directory for plugins.
 The user creates a subdirectory for each plugin.
 This subdirectory contains the plugin jar and an `etc` directory for additional filesystem-based plugin configuration information.
 Cloudera Director will create an empty `etc` directory if it is absent.